Return on Investment: Formula, Meaning, and How to Calculate It

 To learn more, check out CFI’s Free Finance Courses!

-ROI calculations are simple and help an investor decide whether to take or skip an investment opportunity.
-The calculation can also be an indication of how an investment has performed to date.
+ROI calculations are simple and help investors decide whether to take or skip an investment opportunity.
+The calculation can also indicate how an investment has performed to date.
 When an investment shows a positive or negative ROI, it can be an important indication to the investor about the value of their investment.

-Using an ROI formula, an investor can separate low-performing investments from high-performing investments.
-With this approach, investors and portfolio managers can attempt to optimize their investments.
+Using an ROI formula, investors can separate low-performing investments from high-performing investments.
+This approach allows investors and portfolio managers to attempt to optimize their investments.

 There are many benefits to using the return on investment ratio that every analyst should be aware of.

-While the ratio is often very useful, there are also some limitations to the ROI formula that are important to know.
+While the ratio is often very useful, the return on investment formula has some limitations that are important to know.
 Below are two key points that are worthy of note.

-The investor needs to compare two instruments under the same time period and same circumstances.
+The investor needs to compare two instruments under the same time period and the same circumstances.

-An ROI calculation will differ between two people depending on what ROI formula is used in the calculation.
-A marketing manager can use the property calculation explained in the example section without accounting for additional costs such as maintenance costs, property taxes, sales fees, stamp duties, and legal costs.
+An ROI calculation can vary between individuals depending on which return on investment formula they choose to apply.
+A marketing manager can use the property calculation explained in the example section without accounting for additional costs, such as maintenance costs, property taxes, sales fees, stamp duties, and legal costs.

-An investor needs to look at the true ROI, which accounts for all possible costs incurred when each investment increases in value.
+An investor needs to consider the true ROI, which accounts for all possible costs incurred when an investment increases in value.

 To learn more, launch our free finance courses!

-As mentioned above, one of the drawbacks of the traditional return on investment metric is that it doesn’t take into account time periods.
-For example, a return of 25% over 5 years is expressed the same as a return of 25% over 5 days.
+As mentioned above, one drawback of the traditional return on investment metric is that it doesn’t take into account time periods.
+For example, a return of 25% over 5 years is expressed the same way as a return of 25% over 5 days.
 But obviously, a return of 25% in 5 days is much better than 5 years!

 ROI Formula: